scchess/Qualimap/doc/analysis.rst

     *Reads alignment*

     The assignment of read counts per-category:
-        - total number of mapped reads
+        - total number of mapped reads (left/right in case of paired-end reads, secondary alignments are ignored)
         - total number of alignments
-        - number of secondary alignments (duplicates are marked as SAM flag)
+        - number of secondary alignments ( SAM flag for multi-mapped reads )
-        - number of non-unique alignments (SAM format "NH" tag of a read is more than one)
+        - number of non-unique alignments ( SAM format "NH" tag of a read is more than one, by default not taken into account during further analysis )
         - number of reads aligned to genes
         - number of ambiguous alignments (belong to several genes, ignored during counting procedure)
         - number of alignments without any feature (intronic and intergenic)
+        - number of ignored alignments when the chromsome is not found in annotation
         - number of unmapped reads.

     *Transcript coverage profile*